streamlit/mintaka/README.md

 What makes it special is that it's ultra-configurable:

 * Mintaka uses your React components.
-All labels, selectboxes, etc, that is draws are provided by you.
+All labels, selectboxes, etc, that it draws are provided _by you._
-* You choose which Vega-Lite properties to expose to the user.
+* You choose which Vega-Lite properties to expose to the user, and which are TMI.
-* You can specify smart chart presets, so users don't need to know anything about Vega-Lite.
+* You can specify smart chart presets, so users don't need to know anything about Vega-Lite to get started.
 * And much more!
 See below for more.

 👉 [Live demo](https://streamlit.github.io/mintaka/)